gfsl/PropertyDrawers/README.md

 Includes reset buttons, nicer wrapping of Euler angles, and snapping rotation buttons that (for me at least) also serve as a reminder of which axis means which rotation.

+Also includes component context menu items for copying and pasting position/rotation/scale independantly.

 ## AddChild/AddParent

 Intelligently adds single or multiple children, or can group a set of GameObjects under a new parent GameObject, taking into account (as best it can) existing hierarchies.